 - EA Geofences: Environics Analytics (EA) has created select Geofences that can be accessed and applied to your analysis via the MobileScapes Data Extract tool.
 EA has undertaken a large-scale effort to build a vast layer of polygons for Canadian commercial, institutional and recreational locations.
 The polygons can be used as Geofences for destination-based mobile movement extracts both within ENVISION and for project deliverables.

 Note: EA Geofences can only be applied to ENVISION Canada Workspaces.

 Out & About:

 - ENVISION USA Workspaces: The Population 15+ who left their home—moving more than 0.25 miles from their home location.

 - ENVISION Canada Workspaces: The Household Population 15+ who left their home—moving more than 500m from their home location.

 Time Range: A time period that includes a start and finish date (encompassing all times in between).
 Only the times specified in the Time Range will be used in the analysis.

 (Unique) Visitors: The number of distinct and unique devices that entered the Geofence in the requested time range, regardless of how often they visit.
-Visits are represented as an “estimated POP 15+/HH POP 15+” weight.
+Visitors are represented as an estimated Household Population 15+ weight.
 They can be thought of as total foot traffic for the Geofence over the time period selected.

 (Daily) Visits: The number of times the device entered the Geofence, no matter how many visitors make up those visits.
-Visitors are represented as an “estimated POP 15+/HH POP 15+” weight.
-They filter out multiple visits to give a true indication of the unique (household) population identified within the Geofence over the time period selected.
+Visits are represented as an estimated Household Population 15+ weight.
+They filter out multiple visits to give a true indication of the unique Household Population 15+ identified within the Geofence over the time period selected.

 Weekpart: The part of the week when the mobile device was observed within Geofence.